SwayLtd/Bewr-Home/README.md

 ## Roadmap
 ### Planned Features
-* Routing update to a tree from "/home" to "/" path.
 * Visual flow-based programming for the automations
 * Analytics and error reporting
 * Implementing notification